State-by-State Childcare Tax Credit Guide

 Official site: Connecticut Department of Revenue Services

-Check the “Credits” section in the individual income tax instructions.
-Use terms like “dependent care” or “childcare expenses,” and cross-check with our overview of childcare tax credit benefits.
+Check the credits section of Connecticut’s individual income tax instructions and search terms such as “dependent care” or “childcare expenses.”
+If you are unsure how the state’s terms line up with federal definitions, cross-check them with our overview of childcare tax credit benefits and our FAQ.

 Delaware